KernelErr/KernelErr/README.md

 [![wakatime](https://wakatime.com/badge/user/03bdf8cf-415d-486f-8326-1cb2a1c43d7d.svg)](https://wakatime.com/@03bdf8cf-415d-486f-8326-1cb2a1c43d7d)

-- Writing C++, C# and a little bit python.
+- Writing C++, C#, Rust and a little bit python.
 - Have five internship experience, also be rejected by many companies.
+Now work as full-time Backend Engineer.

 ```
 Life is a journey of your own.